This page has been automatically translated. Please refer to the page in French if needed.

 This network of more than 50 years old no longer allows a sufficient quality of internet connection for everyday uses.
 The fiber-optic network is intended to replace the copper network on which the copper telephone network (PSTN, fixed telephony with a T-socket) and high-speed Internet services (DSL) have been based until now.

-All premises still using copper-based services are covered, whether they are individual, company or government premises.
+All premises still using copper-based services are concerned, whether they are private individuals, companies or administrations.

 Am I eligible for fiber?